Scaling properties of multiplicity fluctuations in heavy ion collisions simulated by AMPT model: The results

-where the $q$ is the order of NFM, $\phi_q$ is the intermittency exponents.
-We can calculate the effective fluctuation strengths $\alpha_{eff}$ by Eq(10) in central Au-Au collisions.
-The results are listed in Table 4.
-As comparison, the table 4 also lists the effective fluctuation strengths in NA22's hadron-hadron ($\pi^+ p+K^+p$) collision experiment at 250 GeV and L3's e$^+$e$^-$ collision experiment at 91.2GeV, where the experimental data of intermittency exponents for these effective fluctuation strengths come from the ref.\cite{chen1}\cite{NA22}\cite{chen2}.
+where $q$ is the order of NFM, and $\phi_q$ is the intermittency exponent.
+We calculate the effective fluctuation strengths $\alpha_{eff}$ by Eq.
+(10) in central Au-Au collisions.
+The results are listed in Table 3.
+For comparison, Table 3 also lists the effective fluctuation strengths in NA22's hadron-hadron ($\pi^+ p+K^+p$) collision experiment at 250 GeV and L3's e$^+$e$^-$ collision experiment at 91.2 GeV, where the experimental intermittency exponents for these effective fluctuation strengths are taken from~\cite{chen1,NA22,Chen}.

-From table 4 it can be seen that, firstly, the effective fluctuation strengths are constant when the intermittent exponents increase with the order $q$ increasing; secondly, the effective fluctuation strengths in heavy ion collisions are less than those in hadron-hadron ($\pi^+ p+K^+p$) collisions and e$^+$e$^-$ collisions.
-In other words, the dynamical fluctuation in relativistic heavy ion collisions is much smaller than that in hadron-hadron and e$^+$e$^-$ collisions.
+In Table 3 it can be seen that, firstly, the effective fluctuation strengths are constant when the intermittent exponents increase with the order $q$ increasing; secondly, the effective fluctuation strengths in heavy ion collisions are less than those in hadron-hadron ($\pi^+ p+K^+p$) collisions and e$^+$e$^-$ collisions.
+In other words, the dynamic fluctuation in relativistic heavy ion collisions is much smaller than for hadron-hadron and e$^+$e$^-$ collisions.